The Story Inn Nashville in Haunted Indiana

 Haunted The Story Inn Nashville

-The History of the Story Inn
+The Legend of the Blue Lady

-Is the Story Inn Haunted?
+Visiting the Haunted Story Inn

 Stay curious, but always stay within the bounds of the law and show consideration for the spiritual and historical significance of haunted places.